Connect with others who understand.

 Epilepsy With Unknown Causes

-If your doctor cannot identify the source of your epilepsy, you will be diagnosed with idiopathic or cryptogenic epilepsy.
+If your doctor can’t identify the source of your epilepsy, you’ll be diagnosed with idiopathic or cryptogenic epilepsy.
 “Idiopathic” comes from Greek words meaning “a disease of its own kind.”
-It means that doctors do not know the cause.
+It means that doctors don’t know the cause.
 Similarly, “cryptogenic” comes from Greek words meaning “hidden cause.”

 Approximately 50 percent of all epilepsies have unknown causes.
 Certain types of seizures may stem from a scar or irritation on the brain, but the scar is undetectable by an MRI.
 As brain imaging techniques improve, more causes of seizures will be identified.